 The Library has much to consider before switching to more environmentally-conscious practices.
 There can be unintended consequences to making changes like these.
 Library facilities and maintenance staff analyze every aspect of a project to make sure they mitigate those consequences.
 Madison Public Library’s view of sustainability goes beyond environmental impact, considering the ways in which changes affect its staff and the general public.

 “I like to think that the term ‘sustainable’ applies to people’s well-being as well as to its environmental definition,” Library Facilities Manager Mark Benno explains.
 “The opening of the Library Service and Support Center made our entire Library operation more sustainable.
 It opened up space at our libraries, provides our Friends operations with warehouse space outside of our libraries, and gives staff a place for meetings and conferences, freeing up meeting rooms in our respective libraries.”

 So what does the future hold?
 The Library will continue to further its commitment to its community and the environment.
 The Imagination Center at Reindahl Park offers new opportunities to further our sustainability practices.
 Since this will be a library within a park, the land will not require remediation.
-Our Goodman South Madison, Sequoya, and Central libraries already achieved Gold and Silver LEED ratings.
+Our Goodman South Madison, Sequoya, Central and, most recently, Pinney libraries already achieved Gold and Silver LEED ratings.
 But the Imagination Center might be our first LEED Platinum facility - the highest sustainability rating a building can receive.
 With the number of visitors anticipated, the hope is this facility will inspire every visitor to contemplate their own sustainability goals.